 Paul Desmond’s playing is fluid and airy, with very little vibrato, and a very smooth sound, which was his charm (a sound similar to Lee Konitz’s saxophone).
 His style is very different from that of Charlie Parker, although Desmond was a great admirer of his.
 He was one of the only successful saxophonists of this period who did not copy the Parker style.
 His very ‘pure’ sound, his relaxed and inspired phrasing and his sense of swing made him one of the most popular musicians in West Coast jazz.

 Desmond owned a Selmer Super Balanced Action alto saxophone since 1951 with an M.C Gregory 4A-18M mouthpiece and used Rico 3 ½ reeds.
 He passed it on to Michael Brubeck, second son of Dave and Iola Brubeck.
+The current whereabouts of Desmond’s famous Selmer SBA saxophone remain uncertain following Michael Brubeck’s passing and the sale of the Brubeck house, though it is known that the saxophone (without its neck) was at the Brubeck residence for many years after Michael’s death.

 Partial Discography